Cholecystectomy: Other complications

 The same study found the prevalence of bowel injury, sepsis, pancreatitis, and deep vein thrombosis/pulmonary embolism to be around 0.15% each.

 Leakage from the stump of the cystic duct is a complication that is more common with the laparoscopic approach than the open approach but is still rare, occurring in less than 1% of procedures; it is treated by drainage followed by insertion of a bile duct stent.

 Another complication singular to the laparoscopic procedure is the phenomenon of the "spilled gallstone" which complicates 0.08–0.3% of cases.
 Here a stone escapes the resected gallbladder into the abdomen where it can become a focus for infection if it is not identified and removed.
 Some reports exist of spilled stones lying unnoticed for up to 20 years before eventually causing an abscess to form.

 Conversion to open cholecystectomy

-Experts agree that many biliary injuries in laparoscopic cases are caused by difficulties seeing and identifying the anatomy clearly.
-If the surgeon has problems identifying anatomical structures, they might need to convert from laparoscopic to open cholecystectomy.
+Many biliary injuries in laparoscopic cases are caused by difficulties seeing and identifying the anatomy clearly.
+If the surgeon has problems identifying anatomical structures, they convert from laparoscopic to open cholecystectomy.